 Training that is school based and school led

 We believe that the best place to learn to teach is in school so our trainees spend most of their time in Partnership schools learning from experienced and highly skilled teachers.

 Although the programme is predominantly school-based, trainees do have the opportunity to gain a PGCE and most of our trainees do so.
 The PGCE is awarded by the University of Bristol.

 Our track record

 GITEP has been training teachers for over 20 years.
-Our trainees are so successful that our employment rates are consistently above national figures – almost 100% over the last three years.
-Of our trainees from last year, 70% found employment in our Partnership schools.
 Many of the mentors, training managers and subject leaders are themselves former GITEP trainees.
-Their long history of involvement in teacher training, at all levels, makes our leadership team hugely experienced.
+Our leadership team is hugely experienced, with a long history of involvement in teacher training.

 Support that is second to none

 Our purpose is to recruit and train the best teachers for our schools.
 We want people who train with GITEP to achieve their full potential.
 Trainees have a mentor and a training manager in their placement schools, a subject leader who meets them weekly and course leaders who know them well.